vishalkumar199/naivebayes/README.md

 If the number of values belonging to each class are unbalanced, using stratified sampling is a good thing.
 We are basically asking the model to take the training and test set such that the class proportion is same as of the whole dataset, which is the right thing to do.

 **vectorizing Method (used)**
+* Bow
-* Bow- *We convert text to a numerical representation called a feature vector.
+       * We convert text to a numerical representation called a feature vector.
-        *A feature vector can be as simple as a list of numbers.
+       * A feature vector can be as simple as a list of numbers.
 * TFIDF